-Researchers visited the homes of 32 middle-class, dual-income families in Los Angeles to document how these families use their time, what they do with the things they buy, how much use different parts of their homes receive, and what aspects of home life cause stress.
+Researchers visited the homes of 32 middle-class, dual-income families in Los Angeles.
+The study documented how these families use their time, what they do with the things they buy, and what aspects of home life cause stress.

 - A link between high cortisol (stress hormone) levels in female homeowners and a high density of household objects.
 Men don’t seem as bothered by a mess, but their ambivalence resulted in tension with their more orderly wives.
 That added to the wives’ stress.

 - Women associate a neat home with a happy family.
 The more unorganized a living space is, the more stressed women feel.